lovincyrus/university-cs-resources/README.md

 ... and more, if you have any other resources, head over to [Contributing Guidelines](https://github.com/lovincyrus/university-cs-resources/blob/master/CONTRIBUTING.md)

-> Welcome to contribute the amazing University CS Resources!
+> You are welcomed to contribute to the amazing list of University CS Resources!